ozcancolak/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+01.09.2020

 ### Project Title
-Replace the Project Title
+BikeShare Project

 ### Description
-Describe what your project is about and what it does
+Project is about the analysis of the bikeshare acitivities

 ### Files used
-Include the files used
+.py and .csv files

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.